kshootmania/ksm-chart-format/ksh_format.md

             - The separator of "`layer`" is "`/`".
             - The "`t`" value can be set higher than 65535.0
             - The relaxation time of lane tilts is 2/3 times as large as that of the current version.
-            - If the lane is tilted to the opposite side, the tilt is updated even when the lane tilt type is "keep".
+            - If the lane is tilted to the opposite side, the tilt is updated even when the lane tilt type is "`keep`".
         - "`120`"
             - The value of "`mvol`" is the same as that of the current version.
         - "`120b`"
-            - Even if the lane is tilted to the opposite side, the tilt is not updated when the lane tilt type is "keep".
+            - Even if the lane is tilted to the opposite side, the tilt is not updated when the lane tilt type is "`keep`".
         - "`121`"
             - The relaxation time of lane tilts is the same as that of the current version.
         - "`130`"